easydigitaldownloads/edd-terms-per-product/readme.txt

 == Screenshots ==

-1. Download products overview
+1. Download product terms
-2. Download configuration
-3. Download configuration details
-4. Download configuration with variable prices
-5. Payment history
-6. Discount codes
-7. Earnings and sales reports
-8. Add to cart / purchase button
-9. Checkout screen
+2. Checkout screen with terms of use per-product

 == Changelog ==